 Dia & Co. serves women sizes 14-32, I tried it.
 Dia and Co.
-Vs Stitch Fix — which is better, and what is the cost?
+Vs Stitch Fix — which is better?
+What is the Dia & Co Cost?
 How does Dia and co Work?
 Let’s review DIA and Co for 2018 and find out ALL of that!

-Starting in July I can get your styling fee waived through this link.
-That means you can get your DIA box at NO cost (go through the style survey and it will show up when they send you your box).
+That would mean you can get your DIA box at NO cost (go through the style survey and it will show up when they send you your box).
 If you don’t like the clothes — send it back with no charges (shipping is always free both ways).
 But, if you love the clothes — keep them just like usual!

 Dia & Co. is a clothing subscription service for ladies sizes 14-32 — so it serves a wide range of sizes.

 Which I found very exciting.

 It works very similarly to most Clothing Subscription boxes.

 You fill out a survey (takes about 15-20 minutes) including questions like:

 - What types of items you’d like to get

 - Your style